Schools are using software to help pick who gets in. What could go wrong?

 But the software isn’t just about streamlining the daunting task of pouring over thousands of applications, says Salesforce.
 AI is also being pitched as a way to make the admissions system more equitable, by helping schools reduce unseen human biases that can impact admissions decisions.

 “When you’ve got a tool that can help make [bias] explicit, you can really see factors that are going into a decision or recommendation,” says Kathy Baxter, architect of ethical practice at Salesforce.
 “It makes it clearer to see if decisions are being made based purely on this one factor or this other factor.”
-(Salesforce says it now has more than 4,000 for customers using its Education Cloud software, but declined to disclose which schools are using it for admissions specifically.)
+(Salesforce says it now has more than 4,000 customers using its Education Cloud software, but declined to disclose which schools are using it for admissions specifically.)

 Typically, a prospective student’s application and supporting materials are read by one or more admissions officers.
 Grade point average, test scores, personal qualities like leadership abilities and character, and other criteria are considered against the university’s demographic concerns, including diversity goals and students who require financial aid.

-On a basic level, AI-backed software could immediately score an applicant against a set of factors found to be a signifier of success based on past applicants, explains Brian Knotts, chief architect at Ellucian.
+On a basic level, AI-backed software could immediately score an applicant against a set of factors found to be a signifier of success based on past applicants, explains Brian Knotts, chief architect at Ellucian, which builds software for higher education.

 “An example could be the location of the student as compared to the location of the school,” he says.
 Admission officers would use this data-driven assessment to augment their decision-making process.
 “As each class graduates, the algorithms are periodically retrained, and future students only benefit from smarter and smarter admissions decisions,” says Knotts.